lcbiplove/efoodbasket/README.md

 Restart xampp.
 Now, your oci will be working.
 To check if oci is enabled.
 Go to the link: http://localhost/dashboard/phpinfo.php
 Below, you will get oci table, and see that `enabled` value inside table.

-After you have completed the installation of `Oracle express`, you should add users to the oracle database which credentials will be used in configuring oci.
+After you have completed the installation of `Oracle express`, you should create a portable container (PDB).
+To enable, walk through [this tutorial](https://www.youtube.com/watch?v=gaelhF2us28).
+After you have added `XEPDB1`, you should add user to that container:
 Run cmd and type the code:
 ```
 # Entering database commandline